bbmaster123/FWFU/uwpspy.md

 ##
 > 1. Download the latest version of [UWPspy](https://ramensoftware.com/downloads/uwpspy.zip).
 Extract both files, and run UWPspy.exe
 >
-> 2. Select the process you'd like to target, choose UWP, and click spy
+> 2. Select the process you'd like to target, choose UWP, and click spy.
+To target taskbar, choose Explorer.exe, start is StartMenuExperienceHost.exe, settings  is SystemSettings.exe, etc. If you don't see the process you want in the list, first make sure it's running, and then click
+> refresh.
 >
 > ![1](https://github.com/user-attachments/assets/f78896e4-2fa0-49a8-b63b-bd08cec2bb42)
 >
-> 3. You will see a tree of target elements.
+> 3. You will then see a tree of target elements.
 As you click through each entry, the element will be hilighted in red
 >
 > ![2](https://github.com/user-attachments/assets/8b88a3be-b25a-46ff-83db-edb755b87aec)
 >